 Car insurance premiums can vary quite a bit in Denmark even for the same policy with similar cover.
-Hence, it is prudent to compare different policies before you decide to buy one (need a loan?
+Hence, it is prudent to compare different policies before you decide to buy one (need car loan or a loan?
 Use our loan comparison for the danish market).
 The most popular car insurance companies in Denmark are:

 - GF Forsikring

 Since most car insurance companies have similar policies, it is best to compare each one carefully so that you get the best coverage at an affordable price.
 However, this can be time-consuming and that is why you should make use of an insurance comparison site.